-In a bid to shake off its reputation for causing pollution, the chemicals industry is investing millions of dollars in research for green living development.
+In a bid to shake off its reputation for causing pollution, the chemicals industry is investing millions of dollars in environmental research for green living.
 Time to tell the world more

 THE CHEMICAL industry gets its fair share of bad publicity where the environment is concerned, but the environmental impact of chemicals goes far beyond the stories of spills, explosions, pollution and poisoning, which have all too often hit the headlines.
 With climate change clawing its way to the top of every chemical producer's agenda, the sector is starting to ensure that it makes a positive contribution to saving the planet.
 This has involved reducing energy use, since energy efficiency and improving water quality are paramount to chemical firms.
 This results in a phenomenal investment in research and development (R&D).

-Now in their third year, our own ICIS Innovation Awards highlight just a few of the latest technologies and applications (ICIS Chemical Business Americas October 16-22, 2006), but barely scratch the surface of the billions of dollars ploughed into R&D each year.
+Now in their third year, our own ICIS Innovation Awards highlight just a few of the latest technologies and applications (ICIS Chemical Business 16-22 October 2006), but barely scratch the surface of the billions of dollars ploughed into R&D each year.

 If you like this article, subscribe to your weekly edition via www.icis.com